Most of us don’t see our creative work as a business.

 Yup, it’s the word most of us dread.
 But marketing doesn’t have to be pushy, sleazy, fake.
 It can be about seeking out the people who love or need what you do, then connecting, communicating, and building authentic relationships.

-Marketing can involve social media, but it doesn’t have to.
-It could be pitching ideas, making offers, calling editors or clients who commission you, checking what they need.
+It could be calling editors or clients who commission you, checking what they need.
 Perhaps you give a talk for local businesses about how quality photography, graphic design or copywriting can help them.
 Or you connect with someone who already has a huge audience of your ideal clients, and propose a collaboration.

 Experiment.
 Get curious.
 Find what works for you.
 Then do it, regularly.
+It’s what makes the difference between thriving, and surviving.

-Of course we do this for love.
-But the myth of the starving artist is a dangerous one.
+The myth of the starving artist is a dangerous one.
 We all deserve to be paid for our work, and money shouldn’t be a source of fear and dread.

 8. Create new income streams